jeffstieler/atlas-help/packer/builds/installing-software.html.md

 Please note that nothing is persisted between Packer builds, so you will need to install custom software on each run.

+The Packer builders run the latest version of Ubuntu LTS.